SAP-samples/integration-suite-b2b-exercises-advanced/Exercise/Ex1/EXERCISE 1C: CUSTOMIZATIONS AT RECEIVER PROCESSING SIDE/README.md

 (a)	Click on “Update” button so that these changes will be written into the Partner Directory.

 10. Once the updated business transaction is updated successfully, \
-(a)	You can now send the IDOC ORDRSP.ORDERS05 (Purchase Order Response) message via your API testing tool.
+(a)	You can now send the IDOC ORDRSP.ORDERS05 (Purchase Order Response) message via your API testing tool.\
-(b)	After a short while you’ll find the response with the added UNA segment (c)	With an added value in the data element “0032 – Communications agreement ID” in the UNB segment (d)	With an ordinal number per line item in the data element 1082 (Line item identifier) (e)	With a resorted line items according to the values of data element (3446 - Party tax identifier) in segment group SG32  TAX
+(b)	After a short while you’ll find the response with the added UNA segment\
+(c)	With an added value in the data element “0032 – Communications agreement ID” in the UNB segment\
+(d)	With an ordinal number per line item in the data element 1082 (Line item identifier)\
+(e)	With a resorted line items according to the values of data element (3446 - Party tax identifier) in segment group SG32 -> TAX\
 (f)	And with the summary of all amounts from the PRI segments of the line items in the segment MOA with the qualifier 128.